ioccc-src/winner/next/rules.md

 <p class="leftbar">
-You see, the contest is not called the **International Obfuscated JSON Contest** (**IOJSONC**), even if the [so-called JSON spec](https://github.com/xexyl/jparse/blob/master/json_README.md#so-called-json-spec) might be called obfuscated. :-)
+You see, the contest is not called the **International Obfuscated JSON Contest** (**IOJSONC**), even if the [so-called JSON spec](https://github.com/xexyl/jparse/blob/master/json_README.md#so-called-json-spec) might be called obfuscated by some people. :-)
 </p>